 To carry out a PhD, you must obtain financial support to cover both the University Composition Fee and a maintenance stipend for the duration of your studentship.
 Details of these fees are available on the Cambridge University website, including funding deadlines.

-The University of Cambridge Graduate Admissions Office has further information to help applicants determine their fee status on the web page ‘What is my Fee Status?’.
+The University of Cambridge Postgraduate Admissions Office has further information to help applicants determine their fee status on the web page ‘What is my Fee Status?’.

 The MRC Epidemiology Unit has funding for 2 to 3 MRC Studentships each year.
 Please state your eligibility category for MRC funding in your covering letter.

 For EU (including UK) nationals ordinarily resident in the UK: Research Councils (MRC) funding is available covering university fees and a stipend.
 For EU (including UK) nationals ordinarily resident in a (non-UK) EU member state: Partial funding is available covering university fees only.
 Non-EEA nationals are not eligible for Research Councils funding.

 We also receive specific project funding for some PhD studentships each year.
 Eligibility criteria will be specific to the nature of each project and its funding source.
 We are open to applicants for prospective PhD students to work on the following funded projects starting in 2020/21: